 - We learn new skills (baking, wrapping, writing, drawing, expressing ourselves, designing, making piñatas, thinking outside the box, observing other people’s ways of doing things - their traditions).

-- We embrace the warm weather!!!
+- We embrace the warm weather (I finally accepted it!).
 We eat seasonal fruit (lychees, cherries and mangoes).
 We give thanks for the abundance and the privilege of food.